-b) Capital Tax
+b) Capital Tax for corporate taxpayers

 Under current Liechtenstein tax law, there is no capital tax.
 Therefore, such Bonds held by Liechtenstein tax resident legal entities are not subject to capital tax.

 Liechtenstein implementation of FATCA and the Common Reporting Standard (CRS)